The Gluttony Games

 And here's Mike:

 So what if you're at 13% body fat and don't have that much muscle?
 Should you bulk up?
 No!
-You should go down to 10% then gradually increase your nutritional intake until you reach a point where you're gaining 1.5 to 2 pounds per month.
-This will allow you to gain muscle at your optimal rate while staying at 10%.
+Cut down to 10% then gradually increase your nutrition until you reach a point where you're gaining 1.5 to 2 pounds per month.
+You'd gain muscle at an optimal rate while staying at 10%.

-Building a great body is a 24 hour a day job.
-It isn't limited to the hour you spend at the gym; it's about the lifestyle.
-By eating good all year long, you aren't using a fad approach but rather changing your habits.
-It's much easier to lose fat when you're already used to eating well 90% of the time.
+It isn't limited to the hour you spend at the gym; it's a lifestyle.
+By eating well all year, you aren't using an extreme approach but rather changing your habits.
+It's much easier to lose fat when you're already used to eating well most of the time.

-Don't get me wrong, I'm not saying that you should eat a low calorie diet year 'round.
-I'm not against eating large amounts of food.
-In fact, to build muscle you must ingest more calories than you expend every day.
-However, the message is to use the correct amount of food to allow your body to build muscle at an optimum rate.
-You shouldn't stuff yourself trying to force-feed muscle onto your body.
+No. To build muscle you must eat more calories than you expend every day.
+The point is to use the correct amount of food to allow your body to build muscle at an optimal rate.

 The following table gives you an estimate of what your caloric intake should be set at depending on your lean body weight (total body weight minus fat weight.
 For example, someone who's 210 at 12% body fat has a fat mass of 25 pounds and a lean mass of 185 pounds.)